awsdocs/aws-chatbot-admin-guide/doc_source/chatbot-troubleshooting.md

   ```

   In order to successfully test the configuration from the console, your role must also have permission to use the AWS KMS key\.

+  AWS managed service keys don’t allow you to modify access policies, so you will need AWS KMS/CMK for encrypted SNS topics\.
+You can then update the access permissions in the AWS KMS key policy to allow the service that sends messages to publish to your encrypted SNS topics \(for example, EventBridge\)\.
 + **Your SNS topic subscription to the AWS Chatbot has the Enable raw message delivery setting enabled\.**

   Don't enable the **Enable raw message delivery** feature for any SNS topic subscriptions to AWS Chatbot\.